radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 <br> The name of the RadiantOne instance.
 If not specified, the default instance named vds_server is used.

 `- nocopy`
 <br>Indicates that the backup should not be archived (only the most recent backup image is kept).
-This means that a history of all backups is not maintained, and you won’t be able to restore a RadiantOne Universal Directory store from a previous, point in time.
+This means that a history of all backups is not maintained, and you won’t be able to restore a RadiantOne Directory store from a previous, point in time.
 You will only be able to restore from the most recent backup.
 If -nocopy is not specified, a history of images is stored during every backup in the location dictated by the -backupdir argument.

 **REST (ADAP) Example**

-In the following example, a request is made to create a backup of a RadiantOne Universal Directory store located at o=hdap in the RadiantOne namespace.
+In the following example, a request is made to create a backup of a RadiantOne Directory store located at o=hdap in the namespace.

 `https://<rli_server_name>:8090/adap/util?action=vdsconfig&commandname=backup-hdapstore&namingcontext=o=hdap&backupzip=c:/tmp/backup.zip`

 ### restore-hdapstore

-This command restores a RadiantOne Universal Directory store back to the state of a given backup image.
+This command restores a RadiantOne Directory store back to the state of a given backup image.
 In multi-node clusters, this command must be executed on the RadiantOne leader node.
 For information on determining the RadiantOne leader, refer to the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).
 To restore from the most recent backup image do not pass a backupid in the command.
 To restore from a specific point in time, pass the applicable backupid in the command.
 Use the -list argument to obtain a list of possible backup ids for the given naming context.

 The restore is performed using the compressed file located in the folder indicated in the - backupdir or -backupid argument.
 The compressed file is automatically decrypted using the RadiantOne server certificate keystore password.
-The server where you are restoring the RadiantOne Universal Directory store must have the same server certificate keystore password than the server where you created the backup from.
+The server where you are restoring the RadiantOne Directory store must have the same server certificate keystore password than the server where you created the backup from.

 **Usage:**
 <br>`restore-hdapstore -namingcontext <namingcontext> [-backupzip <backupzip>] [-backupid <backupid>] [-instance <instance>] [-list]`